Guide

 Who is an additional-rate taxpayer?

-At this level of income, the Personal Allowance has also been fully tapered away.
-The taper begins at £100,000, with £1 of Personal Allowance lost for every £2 of income above that level.
-At £125,140 the Personal Allowance reaches £0.
-There is no Personal Allowance available to shelter any income.
+At this level, the Personal Allowance has also been fully tapered to zero.
+The taper begins at £100,000 and removes £1 of allowance for every £2 above that.
+At £125,140 it reaches £0.
+No Personal Allowance is left to shelter anything.

 The £125,140 threshold — not £150,000

-The £100,000–£125,140 band is also worth noting.
-In that range, your Personal Allowance is being gradually withdrawn, creating an effective marginal income tax rate of 60% on non-savings income in that band.
-Dividends in that range are taxed at 33.75% (the higher-rate dividend rate), but the loss of Personal Allowance on salary income makes careful income planning particularly important.
+The £100,000–£125,140 band is also worth watching.
+Your Personal Allowance is being withdrawn in that range, creating an effective marginal rate of 60% on non-savings income.
+Dividends there are taxed at 33.75%, but the disappearing Personal Allowance on salary makes income planning in that zone very important.

 The £500 dividend allowance still applies

-Even at the additional rate, the first £500 of dividend income each tax year is covered by the dividend allowance and is completely free from dividend tax.
-This applies to every UK taxpayer.
-Dividends above £500 are then taxed at 39.35%.
+Even at the additional rate, the first £500 of dividends each year is covered by the allowance and is free.
+That applies to every UK taxpayer.
+Everything above £500 is taxed at 39.35%.

 Worked example